 Calculation based on a percentage of AGI minus 100% of the federal poverty line for your family size

-For SAVE (formerly Revised Pay As You Earn), you receive a deduction of 225% of the federal poverty line before they multiply by that respective percentage to determine the payment.
+For SAVE, you receive a deduction of 225% of the federal poverty line before they multiply by that respective percentage to determine the payment.
+Again, this plan may be repealed, so don't put too much weight into SAVE right now.

-SAVE (formerly REPAYE) asks you to pay 5% of your discretionary income for undergrad loans and 10% for graduate loans, while PAYE uses 10%.
-Remember that discretionary income is generally your AGI subtracted by 225% of the poverty line for SAVE or 150% for PAYE.
+SAVE asks you to pay 5% of your discretionary income for undergrad loans and 10% for graduate loans, while PAYE and New IBR use 10%.
+Remember that discretionary income is generally your AGI subtracted by 225% of the poverty line for SAVE or 150% for PAYE and New IBR.

-Choosing between SAVE and PAYE will come down to your income and desired repayment path.
-PAYE has a 20-year repayment and a payment cap that could be beneficial for high-income earners.
-But SAVE comes with lower monthly payments and an interest subsidy that you won't receive with PAYE.
+Choosing between SAVE and PAYE or New IBR will depend on your income and desired repayment path.
+PAYE and New IBR have a 20-year repayment without PSLF and a payment cap that could be beneficial for high-income earners.
+But SAVE comes with lower monthly payments and an interest subsidy that you don't get with PAYE or New IBR.

 7. Choose the right plan between SAVE and PAYE or NEW IBR.

 The new Saving on a Valuable Education plan (SAVE) is the best plan for most borrowers pursuing PSLF.
-That's because the SAVE plan allows a borrower to file married filing separate and provides a deduction of 225% of the poverty line for your family size.
+That's because the SAVE plan allows a borrower to file their taxes as married filing separately (MFS) and provides a deduction of 225% of the poverty line for your family size.

 8. Don't forget that IBR and PAYE have payment caps, even if you're a high-income earner.

-Again, if you’re single, uncertain if you want to do PSLF, and don’t make a ton of money, choose SAVE.
-If you're married and you expect to have a rapidly increasing income where you could hit a payment cap relatively soon in your 10 years of PSLF, I’d recommend choosing PAYE.
-Both plans are good though.
+If you're married and expect to have a rapidly increasing income where you could hit a payment cap relatively soon in your 10 years of PSLF, I’d recommend sticking with PAYE or choosing New IBR.
+You may want to stay with PAYE or choose New IBR anyway if SAVE is repealed.

 The impacts of earning more on an IDR plan